weblate/ns8-dnsmasq/README.md

   - `enabled`: Enable or disable the DHCP server
   - `start`: The start of the DHCP range
   - `end`: The end of the DHCP range
-  - `lease-time`: The lease time in hours
+  - `lease`: The lease time in hours
 - `dns-server`: The DNS server configuration
   - `enabled`: Enable or disable the DNS server
+  - `primary-server`: The primary DNS server to use, can be IPv4 or IPv6
-  - `servers`: The DNS servers to use to resolve the queries, can be IPv4 or IPv6 addresses
+  - `secondary-server`: The secondary DNS server to use, can be IPv4 or IPv6 or empty

 #### Example Request
 ```bash